 There have been reports of Spouse Visa applications refused for both too little evidence and too much.
 The genuine relationship requirement is very limited: finding the right balance of providing the correct level of evidence and avoiding the common pitfalls the Home Office are looking out for can be very difficult.

-The Spouse Visa UK fees in 2018 are:
+The Spouse Visa UK fees are: